NeuraByte-UCSD-ITS/nutrirate/README.md

   frameborder="0"
 ></iframe>

-**Protein vs. Average Rating Scatter Plot** Considering our previous interests in protein content and average ratings, we wanted to further investigate any correlations with a scatter plot.
-As you can see below, as protein content increases, average rating decreases when looking at the trendline.
-Though, a majority of the data is from very low protein content that may be skewing our interpretations which is why we plan on conducting further analysis.
+**Protein vs. Average Rating Scatter Plot:**

+Considering our previous interests in protein content and average ratings, we wanted to further investigate any correlations with a scatter plot.
+As you can see below, as protein content increases, average rating decreases when looking at the trendline (meaning we found a negative correlation between the two variables).
+Though, a majority of the data is from very low protein content that may be skewing our interpretations.
+This is why we plan on conducting further analysis.

 <iframe
   src="assets/protein_vs_average_rating.html"